jelni/python-discord-pixels/README.md

 ## Usage

-- Create a 160×90 RGBA `image.png` file with your pattern.
+- Create an `image.png` RGBA image with your pattern.
 Transparent pixels will be ignored.
 - Get your token [here](https://pixels.pythondiscord.com/authorize).

 ```shell